tds-fdw/tds_fdw/InstallRHELandClones.md

 Make sure that, besides `postgresqlXX-server`, `postgresqlXX-devel` is installed as well

-You need to enable the PowerTools repository for RHEL8 and clones, or the CBR repository for RHEL9 and clones.
+You need to enable the PowerTools repository for RHEL8 and clones, or the CBR repository for RHEL9, RHEL 10 and clones.

 #### Install FreeTDS devel and build dependencies